 The Cameron Corner Store provides licensed accommodation, meals, telephone services, fuel, puncture repairs, minor mechanical repairs, and camping.
-Local tourist information, and souvenirs are also available at the ‘Corner’, together with friendly local service.
-Cameron Corner boasts an unsealed Airstrip for visitors who prefer to fly in.
-The Store is open seven days a week from 8.00am until Midnight.
+Local tourist information and souvenirs are also available at the ‘Corner', together with friendly local service.
+Cameron Corner boasts an unsealed airstrip for visitors who prefer to fly in.

 If you are brave enough to tackle the heat, the folks at Cameron Corner offer warm hospitality (and cold beer) for their traditional New Year's Eve party.
 Where else can you experience New Year in 3 time zones?

 While you are here, play a round of golf with 3 holes in each state.